ninetailsrabbit/GodotWizards/README.md

 This section introduces a collection of helpful utility functions called `Wizards` Unlike most Godot classes, these wizards are static _(don't require instances)_ and don't need to be autoloaded.
 You can access them from anywhere in your project to perform specific tasks without depending on a particular game context or flow.
 Think of them as magic tools in your coding toolbox!

+## How to use

+Feel free to take what you need from this collection, as it's not designed to be used entirely at once.

+It's not a traditional, structured addon, but rather a set of helper functions that can be useful even for a single function within your project.

 - [ArrayWizard 🔲](#arraywizard-)
   - [Flatten](#flatten)